Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Your habits significantly influence how well your ear piercing heals past six weeks:

-• Smoking: Reduces oxygen supply needed for tissue repair increasing infection risk.
+• Smoking: Reduces oxygen delivery and can slow tissue repair while increasing infection risk.

-• Poor Hygiene: Dirty hands touching earrings introduce bacteria causing infections.
+• Poor Hygiene: Dirty hands touching earrings introduce bacteria that can cause infections.

 Addressing these factors optimizes conditions for smooth recovery without complications such as late-stage bleeding.